Jewelry & Objects

 12” X 9” inches

-Narratives of history and colonization are portrayed differently across the globe.
-I experienced the dissonance and disconnection this creates first hand as a Filipino-American who grew up in both the Philippines and the United States.
-This work explores those feelings as I grapple with a heritage that feels at times out of reach.
+Narratives of history and colonization are experienced differently across the globe, often creating a profound sense of dissonance and disconnection.
+As a Filipino-American who grew up in both the Philippines and the United States, I have encountered this firsthand.
+This work seeks to explore these feelings as I grapple with a heritage that, at times, feels distant and elusive.

 Bolo Lingling-O